 Since this is a dog of considerable size, it already has a lot of weight to bear on its joints.
-Therefore, to avoid issues of the joints, it is crucial that you do not overfeed this dog.
+Therefore, to avoid issues of the joints, you mustn’t overfeed this dog.

 A diet based on raw foods can boost its health and help cope with its size and energy levels.

 That being said, it is always a good idea to make a proper dietary plan by discussing with your vet, who will be able to tell you what kind of food, and in what amount, is best for the Akita Chow.